etaoko333/SkyeBank-Project/README.md

 **Step 3: Configure argocd**
 - lets generate a password for argocd deployment.
 - connect into your instance
-- paste this code on your terminal to connect with your cluster: aws eks — region us-west-1 update-kubeconfig — name devopsola-cluster```
+- paste this code on your terminal to connect with your cluster: aws eks — region us-west-1 update-kubeconfig — name devopsola-cluster

 **Step 4: ARGO CD SETUP**
 - configure install ArgoCD
 - ARGOCD INSTALLATION LINK
 - You will redirected to this page
 - kubectl create namespace argocd

--```kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.7/manifests/install.yaml``
+-kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.7/manifests/install.yaml -
-- COMMANDS ARGOCD
+COMMANDS ARGOCD
 - By default, argocd-server is not publicly exposed.
 For this project, we will use a Load Balancer to make it usable:
 - kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 - One load balancer will created in the AWS
--sudo apt install jq -y``
+-sudo apt install jq -y
 -export ARGOCD_SERVER=`kubectl get svc argocd-server -n argocd -o json | jq --raw-output '.status.loadBalancer.ingress[0].hostname

 -when you run this command, it will export the hostname of the ArgoCD server’s load - ---- balancer and store it in the ARGOCD_SERVER environment variable, which you can then use in other commands or scripts to interact with the ArgoCD server.
 This can be useful when you need to access the ArgoCD web UI or interact with the server programmatically.